Cervical Cancer Survivor: Getting Over Cancer and Back To Nature

 The Shadows of Chemotherapy Side Effects

 I grew tired and weary of chemotherapy.
 In order to avoid another chemotherapy and a relapse, I continued taking TXL, which helped me regain my strength so quickly that I could play with my hula hoop again.
 A lot of close friends recommended numerous health food supplements but I stuck to TXL because it was very effective, so effective that I could almost feel the blood flowing after taking it.
 I had quite a number of ulcerated wounds on my lower legs after the chemotherapy.
 It suddenly occurred to me one day that I could apply the dregs on the cover of the TXL bottle on my legs so I tried it out, and the wounds and the pain healed nicely after a few weeks.
 Now TXL has become another darling of mine.

 Learning to Let Go and Enjoy Life

-I was leading an unhappy life before I had cancer.
+I was leading a tiring life before I had cancer.
 Life was just a bundle of nerves then.
 I had to tend to my farm before daybreak.
 Picking and selling vegetables needed accurate timing.
-I couldn’t afford to have any day-off.
-I even had to fertilise the soil and harvest some vegetables on the first day of Chinese New Year.
+I couldn’t afford to have a day off.
+I even had to fertilize the soil and harvest some vegetables on the first day of Chinese New Year.
 I used to be very impatient and the farm life did not help.
 I flew into a tantrum easily.
 When I had cancer, I was forced to sub out most of my farm to other people and retain only a small part.
 I became less impetuous and more carefree.
 Now, tending to the farm has become a hobby and I have more time to ‘love’ my farm ‘babies’.

 I know it’s not easy to get rid of my impatience but in order to stay healthy and bring harmony to the family, I have to slow down and free myself of unnecessary stress.
 I believe good health originates from tranquility and a stress-free life.